where to watch, schedule, rosters and refereeing

 Where to watch:

-The match will be broadcast on SportTV and Premiere.
+The match will be broadcast by Globo and Premiere.
 Also, the UOL Score tracks in real time.

 Stadium and time:

-The duel takes place in São Januário, without a public due to the care in the midst of the coronavirus pandemic.
-The match starts at 20h.
+The duel takes place in São Januário, in Rio de Janeiro, without a public due to the care in the midst of the coronavirus pandemic.
+The match starts at 4pm.

 Embezzlement: